jacecotton/tcds/utilities/WebComponent/README.md

     * If an operation may only *sometimes* need to be repeated on update, or doesn't need to happen immediately after re-render, consider optimization techniques such as memoization, debouncing, early returns, etc.
     * Also be aware that re-renders **do not wait** for this hook—`updatedCallback` is called *after* the render has completed.
 * `disconnectedCallback` — To prevent memory leaks and generally optimize memory, undo any side effects done in `connectedCallback` or `mountedCallback` that may still be held in browser memory.
 For example, remove any event listeners, disconnect any observers, clear any intervals or recursive timeouts, etc.
-    * Event listeners and observers added to the component element or its children will be automatically garbage collected when the element is removed, so you do not need to remove them yourself.
+    * Event listeners and observers added to the component element or its children will automatically be garbage collected when the element is removed, so you do not need to clean them up yourself.
 You only need to undo *side effects*, i.e. things done outside the component instance, like to the `window` or `document`.
 </details>

 <details>